l3mpire/lemlist-developer/source/includes/_hooks.md

 }
 ```

 This endpoint adds a hook in our system.
-Each time an event happen, we'll call `targetUrl`.
+Each time an event happen, we'll call `targetUrl` with the event data as an object.
+To know more about the data passed, see [activities](/#get-activities)

 ### HTTP Request